textileio/community/docs/concepts/threads/index.md

 ```

 !!! info
-    Access control will be moving to a more familiar, _roll-based_ design in a future release.
+    Access control will be moving to a more familiar, _role-based_ design in a future release.
 See [this GitHub issue](https://github.com/textileio/go-textile/issues/694) for more.

 ## Blocks